Single Member LLC Meeting Minutes: Do You Actually Need Them?

 You formed an LLC to protect your personal assets.
 Meeting minutes and written consent resolutions are how you maintain that protection over time.
 No state will fine you for skipping them.
 But a court might hold you personally responsible for your business debts if you can’t show you were treating your LLC as a separate legal entity.

-Minutes.llc generates bank-ready, court-ready governance documents for single member LLCs in all 50 states — including written consent resolutions, annual meeting minutes, and organizational resolutions.
+Minutes.llc generates bank-ready, court-ready governance documents for single member LLCs in all 50 states — including written consent resolutions, annual written consents, and organizational resolutions.
 No attorney required.

 Free to start · No credit card required